 However, There Is Still a Problem…

 Obtaining all the vast knowledge of what to eat and what kind of exercises to do is really time-consuming.
-I have spent thousands of hours on magazines, research access, and a college education to learn everything about nutrition and exercise.
+I have spent thousands of hours on magazines, research access, and college education to learn everything about nutrition and exercise.

 I actually have been skinny-fat at one point in my life, too.
 The tips in this guide helped me turn that around.
 The content here on Jacked Factory gives you all kinds of valuable information that you can use for a lifetime.
 It’s really a goldmine for anyone trying to lose weight and build muscle in the correct, healthy way.